rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 ### Transparent hijacking optimization

+In order to optimize the performance of transparent traffic hijacking in Istio, the following solutions have been proposed by the industry.

+**Traffic Hijacking with eBPF using the Merbridge Open Source Project**

+[Merbridge](https://github.com/merbridge/merbridge) is a plug-in that leverages eBPF to accelerate the Istio service mesh, which was open sourced by DaoCloud in early 2022.
+Using Merbridge can optimize network performance in the data plane to some extent.

+Merbridge leverages the sockops and `redir` capabilities of eBPF to transfer packets directly from inbound sockets to outbound sockets. eBPF provides the `bpf_msg_redirect_hash` function to forward application packets directly.

 **Handling inbound traffic with tproxy**

 tproxy can be used for redirection of inbound traffic without changing the destination IP/port in the packet, without performing connection tracking, and without the problem of conntrack modules creating a large number of connections.
 Restricted to the kernel version, tproxy's application to outbound is flawed.
 Istio currently supports handling inbound traffic via tproxy.